 Urbanet is a network of small scale farmer organizations which promotes sustainable agronomic practices as a means to ensuring food security, sustainable and productive livelihoods and healthy environments.
 It was formally established in 2005 and it mainly works to strengthen the capacity of communities and especially the youth to access livelihood opportunities in agriculture.
-Urbanet’s Youth Empowerment and Skills Development Program trains youth in shea-butter, soymilk and rice processing, as well as in animal rearing, and provides them with support to set up their own businesses or form cooperatives within a range of value chains.
-Over the years, Urbanet has successfully established and sustained a micro-credit scheme with a current total client base of 1000 (majority women engaged in agro-processing) and 100% recovery rate.
-EMpower’s first grant to Urbanet supported 70 young women and 10 young men to secure livelihood opportunities in the shea-butter value chain, develop their financial literacy, business management and skills while at the same time increase their knowledge of sexual health issues and strengthen their capacity to address gender based violence.
+Urbanet’s Youth Empowerment and Skills Development Program trains youth in shea-butter, soymilk, and rice processing, as well as in animal rearing, and provides them with support to set up their own businesses or form cooperatives within a range of value chains.
+Over the years, Urbanet has successfully established and sustained a micro-credit scheme with a current total client base of 1000 (a majority of women engaged in agro-processing) and 100% recovery rate.
+EMpower’s first grant to Urbanet supported 70 young women and 10 young men to secure livelihood opportunities in the shea-butter value chain, develop their financial literacy, business management, and skills while at the same time increase their knowledge of sexual health issues and strengthen their capacity to address gender-based violence.
 Rashid Zakaria, Urbanet’s founding Director, has a BA in Integrated Development Studies and an MBA.
 He has over 10 years’ experience in food and nutrition security as well as youth development.

 Primary Location: Tamale